lonsing/demiurge/README.txt

 Demiurge implements different synthesis methods in different back-ends.
 Most of these synthesis methods are based on SAT- or QBF-solving.
-A description of some of the implemented algorithms can be found in the paper: 'Roderick Bloem, Robert Koenighofer, Martina Seidl: SAT-Based Synthesis Methods for Safety Specs' to appear in VMCAI'14.
+A description of some of the implemented algorithms can be found in the paper:
+  Roderick Bloem, Robert Koenighofer, Martina Seidl: "SAT-Based Synthesis Methods for Safety Specs" in VMCAI'14.
+Different methods for synthesizing circuits from already computed strategies are discussed in the paper:
+  Roderick Bloem, Uwe Egly, Patrick Klampfl, Robert Koenighofer, Florian
+  Lonsing: "SAT-based methods for circuit synthesis" in FMCAD'14.
 Demiurge is not only a tool, but also a framework for implementing new synthesis algorithms.
 A lot of infrastructure can be re-used.
-This includes not only the parsing of input files but also classes to conveniently manipulate Boolean formulas in conjunctive normal form, interfaces to SAT- and QBF-solver (different solvers can be used via a unified interface), and so on.
+This includes not only the parsing of input files but also classes to conveniently manipulate Boolean formulas in conjunctive normal form, interfaces to SAT- and QBF solvers (different solvers can be used via a unified interface), and so on.
 Most of the infrastructure currently available targets SAT- and QBF-based synthesis methods.
 But there is no reason not include BDD-based methods in new back-ends.